Best Kayak Fishing Rod – Yak Angler’s Top Picks

-Wide, short yaks can be ideal for fishing compared to long, narrow ones, but make sure whatever yak you choose has enough space and capacity for you and all your gear.
+Wide, short yaks can be ideal for fishing compared to long, narrow ones, but make sure whatever yak you choose has enough space and load capacity for you and all your gear.

 Use A Net

-A fishing net can help you land your catch more easily when you’re in a yak.
+As well as using high quality rods, a fishing net can help you land your catch more easily when you’re in a yak.
 It can also make it a little safer and there’s less chance of the fish escaping when you try to grab it.

 Tie Down Your Gear

-Once you’ve loaded all your fishing gear onto your vessel you might want to make sure it’s secure to prevent it from falling overboard while you’re in the middle of a lake.
+Once you’ve loaded all your kayak fishing gear onto your vessel you might want to make sure it’s secure to prevent it from falling overboard while you’re in the middle of a lake.